JakeSteam/blog-personal/_posts/2025-09-17-japan-part-1-tokyo.md

 ### Tsukiji Outer Market ★★★★✰

 This chaotic market is unique, and has plenty to offer even if you have no interest in seafood.
-It's hard to know exactly which shops you're buying from, so you'll have to rely on instinct instead or reviews!
+It's hard to know exactly which shops you're buying from, so you'll have to rely on instinct instead of reviews!

 Whilst here we had matcha shaved ice, a custard dessert slab, and glazed fruit, all of which were great.
 The inner market is mostly fish, with the outer market consisting of more standard snacks and drinks.
 It's a BIG area, and finding a past shop can be tricky so just buy anything you like the look of!